History 10B: The United States of America from the Gilded Age through the Cold War

 In-lecture hall quizzes will be held during the quarter.
 You will have 10 minutes to complete each quiz.
 They will each consist of 10 multiple choice questions, based upon your textbook, Give Me Liberty!

 Attendance at lecture is mandatory.
 Please do not use cell phones during lecture.
-Only DRC students may use laptops to take notes by submitting a written request to the instructor.
-Students who miss more than one section place themselves at risk of receiving a substantially lower grade or failing the class unless they have a documented medical or personal emergency.
+Only DRC students may use laptops or record class lectures.
+Students who miss more than one section place themselves at risk of receiving a substantially lower grade or failing the class, unless they have a documented medical or personal emergency.